Book review: Chief Communications Officers at Work

 Chief Communications Officers at Work offers mid-career practitioners concrete examples of what senior leadership in communication management looks like and gives executives a clearer picture of the strategic value the role can deliver.

-The transition is far from complete.
-But Andersson and the 23 practitioners that she interviewed show that it is well underway.
+The transition is far from complete, but Andersson and the 23 practitioners she interviewed show that it is well underway.
 It’s a brilliant and timely project.

 Chief Communications Officers at Work